mark-summerfield/murmur/README.md

 ```

 Run `./murmur -d eg/bubble-sort20.urm`.
 The second register dump will show
 that the `DATA` registers have been sorted.
+To use your own numbers, try,
+say, `./murmur -d eg/bubble-sort10.urm 10 8 6 4 2 9 7 5 3 1`.

 ## Gvim